mlavin/django-selectable/docs/lookups.rst

         registry.register(UserLookup)

-.. versionadded:: 0.5

-.. _LookupDecorators
+.. _lookup-decorators:

 Lookup Decorators
 --------------------------------------

+.. versionadded:: 0.5

 Registering lookups with django-selectable creates a small API for searching the lookup data.
 While the amount of visible data is small there are times when you want